All Episodes

 There are holes in that Constitution.

-And he's looking to see if anybody is gonna pick it up off the floor, try to take his gun away from him, his BB gun, and all.
+And he's looking to see if anybody is going to pick it up off the floor, try to take his gun away from him, his BB gun.

-Hey, you know, I'm trying to do the great thing for America, my Congress won't cooperate with me, so I've got no choice.
+Hey, you know, I'm trying to do the great thing for America, but Congress won't cooperate with me, so I've got no choice.

 He's never going to be on a ballot again.